 These are giant and complex questions that are very hard to grapple with alone.
 Nonetheless, these questions have to be addressed in order to effectively craft a job search strategy.

 For example, declaring that you want to have a job in “business” means almost nothing in terms of creating a defined plan for a job search.
 Even saying that you want to be in something more specific such as “marketing” does not answer the full question.
 Marketing might mean working in a large New York advertising agency or it might mean working in a three person boutique in Madison, Connecticut.

 The technique of job search is far easier to understand.
 You need to master the essentials of networking, applying, resume creation, interviewing, and follow-up.
 You need each of these job seeking skills in order to secure your next job.
-For that reason, you absolutely need to be expert at each aspect of the job search in order to compete in a demanding marketplace.
+For that reason, you absolutely need to be expert in each aspect of the job search in order to compete in a demanding marketplace.